 But to do this we need to introduce another statistical calculation: the standard error.
 As we’ve already seen, a standard deviation is a measure of within sample variation, whereas a standard error is an estimate of variation between samples.
-In other words, it estimates how much we can expect our standard deviation to vary from one sample to another.
+In other words, it estimates how much we can expect our mean to vary from one sample to another.

 The standard error of a mean value is calculated by dividing the standard deviation by the square root of the number of observations in the sample itself.
 It is, in effect, a simple ratio calculation of the average variation within a sample to the sample size.
 In this context, the statistic is more likely to give larger standard error values when either the standard deviation is already a large number, or when the sample size is small (or both).
 Conversely, small standard error values occur when the standard deviation is relatively small, or the sample size is relatively large (or both).
 Therefore, larger standard error values indicate that the sample mean is a less reliable estimate of the population mean (the parameter) than smaller values.